MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 ## Permission set scope

-A [!INCLUDE [prod_short](includes/prod_short.md)] solution contains a number of predefined permission sets that are added by Microsoft or by your software provider (by an ISV application that you installed from AppSource).
+A [!INCLUDE [prod_short](includes/prod_short.md)] solution contains many predefined permission sets that are added by Microsoft or by your software provider (by an ISV application that you installed from AppSource).

 Permission sets included with Microsoft and AppSource apps defined as AL objects are of the type **System**. <!-- If they are included in XML format, they are of the type **Extension**.--> <!-- Old data-sourced permissions are also tagged as System type.
 These are permission sets that on-premises admins/devs can add using our PowerShell cmdlets or creating and importing XML files with scope=system-->